See my guide on how to use an Instant Pot.

 • Optional: Soak beans in a large bowl of water (use filtered water, if possible) for at least 8 hours and up to 12 hours, at room temperature.
 Transfer soaked beans to a colander and rinse them well.

 • Put pinto beans (soaked and drained or unsoaked) in the Instant Pot.
-Add the water and remaining ingredients, except for the salt, and stir to combine.
+Add the onion, garlic, jalapeño, chili powder, cumin, pepper and 6 cups water.
+Stir to combine.

-• Close the Instant Pot lid and turn the steam release valve to the sealing position.
+• Close the Instant Pot lid and move the steam release valve to the sealing position.
 Set the cook time using the Pressure Cook or Manual button at high pressure:

 Unsoaked beans: 30 minutes.